The name of this website is taken from the words of Thomas Vaughan, my favourite alchemist.

 The Egyptian sculpture gallery in the British Museum is a magical and place.
 It was here that I discovered ZiyZo dragons

-For those in search of King Arthur.
-Here is my once and future King. http://www.thesilurian.info/
+For those in search of King Arthur, my once and future King can be found here. http://www.thesilurian.info/